Top 30 Spring Boot Interview Questions for Freshers 2026 — With Answers

 - Embedded server — Tomcat is included; you don't configure a separate server

-- Starter dependencies — `spring-boot-starter-web` pulls in everything needed for a REST API
+spring-boot-starter-webpulls in everything needed for a REST API spring-boot-starter-*convention makes dependency management consistent

 In short: Spring Boot makes Spring production-ready with minimal setup.

-### 2. What does `@SpringBootApplication` do?
+2. What does @SpringBootApplication do?

 It's a composite annotation combining three annotations:

-- `@ComponentScan` — scans the current package and sub-packages for Spring components
+@Configuration— marks the class as a source of bean definitions@EnableAutoConfiguration— enables Spring Boot's auto-configuration mechanism@ComponentScan— scans the current package and sub-packages for Spring components

-### 3. What is auto-configuration in Spring Boot?
+3. What is auto-configuration in Spring Boot?

 Auto-configuration inspects the classpath and beans available and automatically configures Spring components.
-For example, if `spring-boot-starter-data-jpa` is on the classpath and you have a `DataSource` configured, Spring Boot automatically sets up `EntityManagerFactory`, transaction management, and JPA repositories.
+For example, if spring-boot-starter-data-jpa is on the classpath and you have a DataSource configured, Spring Boot automatically sets up EntityManagerFactory, transaction management, and JPA repositories.

-You can see what was auto-configured by enabling the `--debug` flag or checking `ConditionEvaluationReport`.
+You can see what was auto-configured by enabling the --debug flag or checking ConditionEvaluationReport.

-### 4. What is the Spring Boot starter dependency?
+4. What is the Spring Boot starter dependency?

 A starter is a convenient dependency descriptor that pulls in a set of related transitive dependencies.
 Instead of manually adding 7 JARs for web development, you add one: